Atta (ant): Castes

-The Worker Caste
+Workers

-By far the greatest number of ants living in a colony belong to the worker caste.
-All workers are wingless females who cannot sexually reproduce.
-Workers gather food, excavate the nest, and care for the queen and brood.
+Most ants in an Atta colony belong to the worker caste.
+Workers are wingless females who cannot sexually reproduce.
+They gather food, excavate the nest, and care for the queen and brood.
 Mature colonies of Atta ants can consist of millions of workers.

 Physically distinct forms have also been recognized within the worker and larva castes.
-For example, a study of Atta sexdens found that among larvae there are two distinct forms: gardeners and nurses, and within-nest generalists.
+A study of Atta sexdens found that among larvae there are two distinct forms: gardeners/nurses and within-nest generalists.